TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 X, Y, Z by W, so X, Y, Z end up in range from -1 to 1.
 Where W is the actual depth, while Z is depth converted to the correct range to be used with the depth buffer (everything below -1 and above 1 gets clipped) (too far and too close).

-If that sounded complicated, don't worry, Simple3D extension mostly handles it for you.
+If that sounded complicated, do not worry, Simple3D extension mostly handles it for you.
 </details>

 So let's recap: